rtk-incubator/rtk-query/docs/concepts/mutations.md

 export const postApi = createApi({
   reducerPath: 'postsApi',
   baseQuery: fetchBaseQuery({ baseUrl: '/' }),
-  entityTypes: ['Posts'],
+  tagTypes: ['Posts'],
   endpoints: (build) => ({
     getPosts: build.query<PostsResponse, void>({
       query: () => 'posts',
       // Provides a list of `Posts` by `id`.
-      // If any mutation is executed that `invalidate`s any of these entities, this query will re-run to be always up-to-date.
+      // If any mutation is executed that `invalidate`s any of these tags, this query will re-run to be always up-to-date.
       // The `LIST` id is a "virtual id" we just made up to be able to invalidate this query specifically if a new `Posts` element was added.
       provides: (result) =>
         // is result available?